 Fill each container ¾ full with a seed starting mixture.
 Sow 1 – 2 seeds directly into each pot following package instructions for planting depth.

-Cover your pots with plastic wrap or a plastic bag and keep moist, but not soaking wet which can cause damping off, a deadly fungus disease.
+Now cover the pots with plastic wrap or a plastic bag and keep moist, but not soaking wet which can cause damping off, a deadly fungus disease.

 The first two leaves, called cotyledons, are not true leaves, but food storage cells.
 Once the first true leaves have developed, begin feeding with a fish emulsion based fertilizer.
 Use half the amount recommended on the packaging for young seedlings.